-Bill is a term used to describe transactions that are owed to vendors/suppliers.
+A bill is used to describe transactions that are owed to suppliers.

-- It is an invoice your vendors/suppliers send to collect money from you.
+- It is an invoice your suppliers send to collect money from you.

 - It is an invoice that you need to enter as a bill that they expect you, as their customers, to pay.

 A statement is simply the status of the customer's account at a particular point in time.